 Make sure you are using ground flaxseeds, not whole and be sure to set it aside for the full ten minutes.
 If you begin mixing the bananas and other ingredients in before it has changed in texture, the flax eggs binding properties will diminish significantly.

 - After 10 minutes, add in the bananas, room temperature maple syrup, coconut oil, and vanilla extract and whisk together until very smooth.
-I like to try and whisk all of the lumps out of the batter to make the texture of the bread as silky as possible.
+I like to try and whisk all of the lumps out of the batter to make the texture of the banana bread as silky as possible.

 - Add in the all purpose flour, baking soda, baking powder, cinnamon, and nutmeg.
 With the whisk attachment on your stand mixer’s lowest setting or a spatula, slowly fold flour into wet ingredients until just combined.